 Whether you’re feeding your baby formula or breast milk, they may spit up right afterward.
 But this is an issue that a lot of infants deal with.
 When a child is first born, their stomach is only about as big as a small marble.
 As your child continues to grow and develop, this issue should resolve itself.
 But if you’re wondering, “What is making my baby spit up?” you’ve come to the right place.
+In this post, we’ll discuss some common causes of baby spit up.
 Here at The Breastfeeding Shop, we strive to help new moms care for and feed their babies.
 We want you to have all the breast pumping and feeding knowledge that you need.

 What Makes a Baby Spit Up?